ashwinsel/Milestone-Project-2/README.md

 - ## Credits
 ------------
 - ### Content
-    * Some of my content on the main page such as 'About Us' is roughly based on Maharashtra Mandal London website.
+    * Most of the question and answers are adapted from jagranJosh website [JagranJosh][def75]
     * All other content has been drafted by the developer.
 - ### Code
-    * Code on how to present a 'Call-out' text in front of the Hero Image (on home page, Contact us page) and has been adapted from the Thrive project by Elaine Broche.
+    * Code on how to present a modal and close was created with the help of a tutorial on [WebDevSimplified][def76].
-    * Code for the hover effect on info cards on Home page was an play around with some examples from  [Codepen][def75]
+    * Code for the hover effect on info cards on Home page was an play around with some examples from  [Codepen]
     * I have used Bootstrap grid classes to implement structure on Events page.
-    * Responsive Photo gallery has been created using a tutorial on [Buy me a cofee][def76]
+    * Responsive Photo gallery has been created using a tutorial on [Buy me a cofee]
     * Hover effects on throughout has been created by using tutorials on [W3schools](https://www.w3schools.com/cssref/sel_hover.php)

 - ### Media